HDoumali/Project8_ToDo-Co/Contribute.md

 the author of the project will consult your proposals, and you will receive a notification by GitHub when he / she integrates them or refuses them.

 ![alt tag](https://user.oc-static.com/upload/2016/09/19/14742929911757_PR.png)

+### Quality process

+#### Respect PHP Standard Recommandations

+- PSR-1 : Basic Coding Standard
+- PSR-2 : Coding Style Guide
+- PSR-4 : Autoloading Standard

+#### Quality

+To ensure the quality of our application, we used the Codacy tool that allows us to review our code and control its quality.

+#### Performance

+To analyze the performance of the ToDoList application, we use the Blackfire tool to analyze the performance of the application.

+#### Test

+We used PHPUnit to perform the functional and functional tests of the application.

+The test coverage report is available on the "web/test-coverage" folder